 What do we mean by Persistent dumping?

 Persistent dumping is the most permanent form of cross-border dumping.
 And this strategy lasts for a long term, maybe a number of months or even years.
 This is a sort of unfair trade practice and involves selling goods at a very low price in the foreign region and at a higher price in the domestic region.
 The sole purpose of such a form of dumping is to create a presence and a substantial market share gradually in foreign markets.
-Low prices enable the company to enter new markets, establish its products in those markets, fight and beat the competition by means of creating a price war.
-And finally, become a monopoly power in the region.
+Low prices enable the company to enter new markets, establish its products in those markets, and fight and beat the competition by means of creating a price war.
+And finally, it became a monopoly power in the region.

 Pre-requisite for Persistent Dumping

-Before we move ahead let us understand that for the success of the Persistent Dumping Strategy there are two key requirements.
+Before we move ahead, let us understand that for the success of the Persistent Dumping Strategy, there are two key requirements.
 And these are: